Azure/azure-quickstart-templates/201-api-management-create-with-vnet/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template shows an example of how to deploy an Azure API Management service within your own virtual network's subnet along with custom hostname configuration for proxy and portal endpoints.
+The template also deploys a NSG, which is based on the documentation here https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet#a-namenetwork-configuration-issues-acommon-network-configuration-issues